-HMRC MTD Income Tax Changes 2026 – What UK Accountants Must Know
+HMRC MTD Income Tax Changes 2026: Complete Guide for UK Accountants

 The HMRC MTD Income Tax Changes 2026 are set to introduce fundamental reforms to the UK tax system.
 Initially announced in 2015, the Making Tax Digital (MTD) initiative began with VAT in 2019 and is now expanding further.
-Starting from April 2026, MTD for Income Tax Self-Assessment (ITSA) will become mandatory for sole traders and landlords earning over £50,000 annually, affecting around 1.7 million taxpayers across the UK.
+Starting from April 2026, MTD for Income Tax Self-Assessment (ITSA) will become mandatory for sole traders and landlords earning over £50,000 annually, affecting around 1.7 million taxpayers across the UK, rising to nearly three million by 2028.
+If you run an accounting practice, your client list almost certainly includes people in scope from day one.

 The Make Tax Digital (MTD) initiative presents challenges and opportunities for accounting practices.
 Therefore, to overcome the challenges and capitalise on the opportunities, you will need to be familiar with everything about MTD.
 In this blog, we will discuss this topic, highlighting its impact, how to prepare for it, and who can assist you in its implementation.